YaelGluskin/COVIDCare.api/README.md

 5. **State Management**:
    - Managed application state using React's built-in state and props mechanism or state management libraries like Redux, depending on the complexity of the application.

-By following this structured approach, the system effectively manages user data, client information, disease records, and vaccination details while providing a seamless user experience through the React frontend.
+By following this structured approach, the system effectively manages user data, client information, disease records, and vaccination details while providing a seamless user experience through the React front end.

+---

+### Website Deployment

+The website is hosted on Render and can be accessed [here](https://your-website-url.com).
+It utilizes two repositories, one for the backend and one for the frontend.
+With each update to the local code, the site is automatically updated to reflect the changes in the version.

+The website is hosted and deployed using the [Render platform](https://render.com/).
+It utilizes two separate repositories—one for the backend Repository [covidcare-api ](https://github.com/YaelGluskin/covidcare-api) and one for the front-end Repository [covidcare-frontend ](https://github.com/YaelGluskin/covidcare-frontend)—each containing the respective codebase for their functionalities.
+With this setup, any updates made to the local codebase will reflect on the live site after being pushed to the respective repository.
+Render automatically detects changes in the repositories and triggers the necessary build and deployment processes to update the running version of the site accordingly.
+This ensures that the website is always running the latest version of both the backend and frontend code, providing a seamless and up-to-date user experience.

+---

-**Server side simulation by screenshots**
+**Server-side simulation by screenshots**
 ![Welco,](https://github.com/YaelGluskin/COVIDCare/blob/main/clientside/public/Public.png)

 ![NAvigate](https://github.com/YaelGluskin/COVIDCare/blob/main/clientside/public/Routing.png)